-According to the Helsinki-based startup Tellyo, online publishing has increased the speed of how quickly reporters have to respond to big TV happenings and they missed a tool to get those videos into the cloud as quickly as they can write.
-This is why they created Tellyo Pro, which opens up access to live and past TV shows, sports or other online streams to reporters so they can use any parts of those programs in their articles as video clips.
+According to the Helsinki-based startup Tellyo, online publishing has increased the speed at which reporters have to respond to big news and happenings on TV.
+The startup says that reporters have been missing a tool to get those videos into the cloud as quickly as they can write.
+This is why they created Tellyo Pro, which opens up access to live and past TV shows, sports and other online streams to reporters, so they can use any parts of those programmes in their articles as video clips.

-Online video ad revenues are steadily growing basically everywhere around the world.
-In the US, this ad format grew 56% during 2014.
-As most of you know, the traditional media is struggling to make up the shrinking print revenues in online.
+In addition, online video ad revenues are steadily growing all over the world; in the US, online video ad format grew 56% over 2014.
+Meanwhile, traditional media is struggling to make up shrinking print revenues.

-Tellyo Pro is launching during the Arctic15 conference in Helsinki, where the presentations are made available to reporters to edit out and publish the interesting clips in their articles.
+Tellyo Pro will launch at the Arctic15 conference in Helsinki, where the presentations will be made available to reporters to edit and publish the most interesting clips in their articles.
 Watch the video below to learn more about how it works:

 By the way: If you’d like to stay up-to-date with acquisitions, funding and other interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter!